-Economic recovery coordination for businesses and local economies is primarily conducted by Employment, Investment and Trade (EIT) Group through Regional Development Victoria (RDV), Small Business Victoria (SBV) and the Tourism, Events and Visitor Economy branch (TEVE).
+Economic recovery coordination for businesses and local economies is primarily conducted by Regional Development Victoria (RDV), Small Business Victoria (SBV) and the Tourism, Events and Visitor Economy branch (TEVE).

 Regional Programs and Recovery coordinates economic and community recovery program delivery and emergency management responsibilities, including through the Emergency Coordination Centre (ECC) Recovery Coordination Subcommittee, chaired by the RDV Chief Executive.